chrishebbes/chrishebbes.github.io/_pages/cv.md

 Other local audits that I have completed throughout my training include audit (and reaudit) of trainee workload out of hours with a focus on patient safety and time to see critically ill patients, an audit of daily care bundle implementation on the intensive care unit and a reaudit of ventilator care bundles.
 My experiences of these projects have exposed me to the breadth of quality improvement activities, from initial conception, and data gathering, through to the (challenges associated with) implementation and change management, evaluation and presentation.

 #### Summary of audit and quality improvement experience
+* Cappuccini audit of trainee supervision, University Hospitals of Leicester NHS Trust (2019-present)
+	- Led this audit as part of work towards ACSA accreditation
+	- Baseline to establish levels of supervision of nonconsultant anaesthetists
+	- Ongoing quality improvement methodology in order to improve training opportunities and ensure governance

-* Management of Oxygen on the Intensive Care Unit, Leicester Royal Infirmary (2017-present)
+* Management of Oxygen on the Intensive Care Unit, Leicester Royal Infirmary (2017-2020)
 		- Developed audit to evaluate target setting and titration of Oxygenation on a mixed general intensive care unit
 	-	Managed data collection and analysis
 	-	Presented locally and nationally